electricitymaps/electricitymaps-contrib/mobileapp/README.md

 `pnpm build`

-To enable hot reload you must runt he web app locally on port 5173:
+To enable hot reload you must runt the web app locally on port 5173:

 `pnpm dev`

-Navigate to the moibleapp directory then:
+Navigate to the mobileapp directory then:

 `pnpm install`